PetarSt98/EchoSeal/docs/embedder_detector_alignment.md

 ## Conclusion
 With the cached sequences, cascaded matched-filter taps, and shared polar/AEAD parameters in place, the embedder and detector now agree on filtering, spreading, CRC-aided polar coding, and encryption.
-No additional drift was found during this review.
+The new regression tests guard the shared PN sequences and verify that the embedder's frame filtering matches the documented specification, so future drift in those critical assumptions will surface quickly.
+【F:tests/test_embedder_detector_alignment.py†L1-L70】